wp-plugins/mobile-smart/readme.txt

 = Where can I get a mobile theme from? =

-Try the Wordpress Mobile Pack for a good example of a theme that is compatible with XHTML-MP.
+Try the Mobile Smart boilerplat theme if you're a developer.
+Also check out the Wordpress Mobile Pack for a good example of a theme that is compatible with XHTML-MP.

-I will be developing a sample mobile theme next, that will help get going quickly without installing two plugins.

-= What's on the roadmap? =

-- Admin interface to allow adding of user agents
-- Domain switching of themes
-- PHP and Javascript helper functions

 == Changelog ==